Isle of Man cricket team: Gareth Dawson Era

-2018-Present
+2018–Present

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
 Therefore, all Twenty20 matches played between the Isle of Man and other ICC members after 1 January 2019 are full T20I.

 Isle of Man played their first official T20I on 21 August 2020 against Guernsey.

 Greig Wright Era

 The Isle of Man National team competed in ICC Europe Division 2.
-After only playing three games, with one win and two losses, the team was not able to progress onto the next round.
+After only playing three games, with one win and two losses, the team did not progress to the next round.

-On day 1 after a close loss to Belgium in the final over of game 1 and a rain affected win against Finland, Isle of Man weren't badly placed.
+On day 1, after a close loss to Belgium in the final over of game 1 and a rain-affected win against Finland, Isle of Man were not badly placed.
 But defeats in the next three matches resulted in a last-place finish at the 2018 T20 World Cup Europe Qualifier.

 The Isle of Man under the guidance of team manager Sally Green and head couch Greig Wright headed to Finland to compete in the T20 World Cup qualifiers.
-They won all their four group games, advancing to the final but were unable to advance to regional final after losing to Italy in the final.
+They won all their four group games, advancing to the final, but lost to Italy, and so they did not advance to the regional final.

-In 2023 the team achieved a record low score in a Twenty20 International game (and all Twenty20 cricket) against Spain, being dismissed for 10 runs.
+In 2023 the team achieved a record low score in a Twenty20 International game against Spain: they were dismissed for only 10 runs.
 This surpassed the previous record low-score in Twenty20 matches of 15 all out made by Sydney Thunder in 2022.

+2026 Qualifiers

+At the T20 World Cup Europe Sub-regional Qualifier C in August 2026, Isle of Man finished third in their group after recording wins over Bulgaria and Luxembourg, losing to Spain and having their match against hosts Finland abandoned without a ball being bowled due to rain.
+They subsequently defeated Israel in a play-off to secure fifth place overall in the tournament.l.